bnlawrence/isenes3-dmp/IS-ENES3 Data Management Plan.md

 2. Foster the common development of models and tools, and the efficient use of HPC.
 3. Support the exploitation of model data by the Earth system science community, the climate change impact community and the climate service community.Pursue the integration.

 This document outlines the data management plan for the IS-ENES3 project itself, and some principles for the longer-term sustainability of data within the shared infrastructure.
+It will be revised and updated at each reporting period.

 The document consists of four main sections: